DESIGN AND 3D PRINT A RADIO DELETE PLATE WITH SHAPR3D

 With the model complete, you can export the design as an STL file and load it into 3D printing slicer software.

 The result?
-A snug-fitting, durable radio delete plate with solid mounting clips that actually hold.
+A snug-fitting, durable 3d printed radio delete plate with solid mounting clips.

 Want to add functionality to your delete plate?
 You can easily punch out rectangular shapes for making a custom switch panel.